Posted on March 7, 2022

 The state’s Public Utilities Regulatory Authority (PURA) is tasked with regulating the rates and services of Connecticut’s energy utility and telecommunication companies.
 As part of their work, the agency is investigating different systems to help increase efficiency for customers while also reducing costs.

-Two years ago, the governor signed PA 20-5 that requires PURA to establish a Performance Based Ratemaking (PBR) framework that “contain standards and metrics to measure how electric distribution companies (EDCs) perform in meeting objectives in the ratepayers’ interest or the public’s benefit.”
+Two years ago, the governor signed PA 20-5 that requires PURA to establish a Performance Based Ratemaking (PBR) framework that “contain standards and metrics to measure how EDCs perform in meeting objectives in the ratepayers’ interest or the public’s benefit.”

 These objectives may address the following, including: